ksnortum/recipe-database/README.md

 # recipe-database
-A small project demonstrating Spring-Boot with security
+A small project demonstrating some aspects of Spring-Boot

 ### Purpose
 This project can be used as a reference to some basic Spring-Boot functions: